Lowe's outperforms Home Depot in stormy quarter

-(Reuters) - Lowe’s Cos Inc (LOW.N) reported strong growth in quarterly sales on Wednesday, showing that the No. 2 U.S. home improvement retailer was narrowing the gap with market leader Home Depot Inc (HD.N).
+(Reuters) - Lowe’s Cos Inc reported strong growth in quarterly sales, showing that the No. 2 U.S. home improvement retailer was narrowing the gap with market leader Home Depot Inc.

 Lowe’s shares rose more than 6 percent in early trading, after the company reported that net sales increased 5.6 percent to $11.66 billion in the fourth quarter ended January 31.